The American government was moving.

 ‘Exploring the Early Americas’ is exactly what it sounds like.
 On display are texts and artifacts from both pre-Columbian times and post-Columbian expeditions.
 They have codices from Latin American civilizations, such as the Mayans, on display next to artifacts that date from the same time period.
 In other cases are displayed the travel logs of multiple explorers, including a certain Cabeza de Vaca, who I was just sure was some crazy person that my American Literature professor made up for the heck of it.
 At the back of the room are several maps that date from the early 1500s, which display the early attempts at cartography in the New World.

 The ‘First Among Many’ exhibit may need a bit more explanation.
 The Bay Psalm Book was the first book to be printed in the American Colonies, and what would become the United States.
+In those days, printing presses were extremely expensive, extremely rare, and could only be operated by permission of the king.
+So the fact that any book was printed in the backwaters of the British Empire was pretty impressive.
 This exhibit starts with the Bay Psalm Book (a religious book, which contained the Book of Psalms translated into English meter, or poetry) and progresses from there, displaying bibles that had been painstakingly translated into Native American languages (which, for the most part, had no system of writing, making the process all the more difficult) and several versions of the first printed copies of the Declaration of Independence.
 Being America’s favorite – and arguably most famous – printer, Benjamin Franklin and his Poor Richard’s Almanack naturally find a place in this exhibit.

 In what is probably one of the most understated exhibits of all time, the ‘Thomas Jefferson’s Library’ exhibit is exactly that: Thomas Jefferson’s library, as sold to Congress in 1814.
 Unfortunately, a second fire at the Library of Congress after the sale destroyed some of the books, but those that are both extant and available (some are currently being restored or used for research) are on display in a circular bookshelf.
 Any book lover knows that there is a wrong way to organize books and a plethora of right ways to organize books.
 Thomas Jefferson developed his own system of organization for his books, which the Library of Congress has adopted for this exhibit.